jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 The concept of alternative assignments was already explained in the article *Alternative Assignments*.
 The current article displays the text code of some prime examples of alternative assignments.

 One of the prime examples of an alternative assignment, compared to normal assignment and object reference assignment, is to assign the final target of object redirections of one symbol as the object of another symbol.
-This would be implemented as first calling the __Target Object__ system command and then assigning its return value as the object of the other symbol.
+This might be implemented as first calling the __Target Object__ system command and then assigning its return value as the object of the other symbol.
 Below is the expression of that in text code.

 ```
 B  o=->  A  .
 Target Object